- Our Work

-Career or former career/position: Assistant Director at the Lilly Center for Lakes and Streams at Grace College
+Career: Assistant Director at the Lilly Center for Lakes & Streams at Grace College.

 What I value about TWF: As an undergraduate student, TWF provided me with my first professional opportunity to combine and refine my interests of nonprofits and freshwater biology.
 I was able to learn about the structure and management of nonprofits in the context of a dynamic, scientific setting that involves local residents and governmental agencies.
 To this day, TWF continues to give me and other volunteers many outlets to make meaningful connections with those in our community that our work affects.